 Access ACM Digital Library

-ACM Digital Library The ACM Digital Library includes, in full text, the numerous journals, transactions, magazines, special-interest-group newsletters, and conference proceedings published by the ACM (Association for Computing Machinery), with over 50 years of archives; publications by affiliated organizations are also present.
+ACM Digital Library The ACM Digital Library includes, in full text, the numerous journals, transactions, magazines, special-interest-group newsletters, and conference proceedings published by Association for Computing Machinery, with over 50 years of archives.
 Additionally, access is provided to the Guide to Computing Literature, a collection of over 1 million bibliographic citations and abstracts of works published by ACM and more than 6,000 other publishers.
 The Guide covers books, journal articles, conference proceedings, doctoral dissertations, master's theses, and technical reports.

 Off Campus Access

 Remote (off campus) access to the FDU databases is available only to FDU students, faculty, and staff.